anusii/faiscli/README.md

 export FAIS_PASSWORD mysecret
 ```

-Or a text file `config.json` in the user's `~/.config/fais/` directory
+Or a text file `config.json` in the user's `~/.config/fais/` directory:
-(and be extra careful not to commit it into github - .gitignore will
-ignore it for you):

 ```
 {"username": "u1234567", "password": "mysecret"}
 ```

+**WARNING** Be extra careful not to accidentally commit this file into
+github, for example by using a .gitignore file, and be aware that a
+sysadmin on your computer can view the file and thereby compromise
+your login information.

+The environment variables take precedence over the config.json file.

+A special username of u1234567 set via the environment variable
+FAIS_USERNAME will enable the `--fake` option, useful for
+demonstration purposes.

 ## Examples